CEL-240/security/day 4 reverse engineering.md

 ```
 main:
    mov rax, 16     # Moving into rax the value of 16
-   push rax        # Pushing the valie in rax (16) onto the stack.
-RSP is pushed up by 8 bytes
+   push rax        # Pushing the value in rax (16) onto the stack.
+RSP is pushed up by 8 bytes (64 bits)
    jmp mem2        # Jump to mem2 function

 mem1:
-   mov rax, 0      # Moving into rax the value of 0
+   mov rax, 0      # Moving into rax the value of 0 (error free)
    ret             # Return

 mem2:
   pop r8           # Popping value (16) off of stack and storing in r8.
 RSP falls by 8 bytes
-  cmp rax, r8      # Comparing to rax value (16) the value of r8 (16)
+  cmp rax, r8      # Comparing the rax value (16) the value of r8 (16) they are equal to each pther, the zero flag is set
   je mem1          # Previous comparison ends with zero flag set; jump to mem1; "je" - jump if equal

 ```